Build the Earth: History

+Following unsuccessful attempts to generate terrain using a Mercator projection, organizers opted for a modified version of the Dymaxion map projection.
+The alternative approach prioritized minimizing distortions in land masses, at the cost of highly distorted oceans.

-Minecraft developer Mojang Studios featured the project on their website on Earth Day 2020.
+Minecraft developer Mojang Studios featured the project on their website on Earth Day (April 22), 2020.
 In July 2020, YouTuber MrBeast released a video where he and 50 other people built his hometown of Raleigh, North Carolina within the project.

+In 2020, a full sized recreation of the Taj Mahal was completed on the server by Daniel Tan.
+In 2022, a team of over 2,000 players constructed a recreation of many places in New York City on a 1:1 scale, including many famous sites such as the 9/11 memorial, New York County Supreme Court, St. Patrick's Cathedral, and Soho.
+A team of over 400 players has completed construction on multiple buildings from Portugal, including the Algarve International Circuit.

 Software

-The Build The Earth project primarily depends on two Minecraft modifications to function: Cubic Chunks and Terra++.
+Originally, the project primarily depends on two Minecraft modifications to function: Cubic Chunks and Terra++.
 Cubic Chunks removes Minecraft's limitation on building structures beyond a certain height.
 Terra++ uses information from geographic data services, such as OpenStreetMap, to automatically generate terrain to ease the building process.

-The project originally used the Terra 1-to-1 mod instead of Terra++.
-PippenFTS stated that "with the Cubic Chunks mod breaking Minecraft's vertical limitations, we can now experience the Earth in Minecraft, just as it is, with no downscaling of any kind."
+However, with the introduction of new world height limits in Minecraft version 1.18, more regions around the world can fit into the vanilla range.
+As of 2025, the majority of the project has shifted to Minecraft 1.20+, with no modifications except for parts of the US and South America.